oceanicsdotio/oceanics.io/README.md

 ### Populating database

-Testing populates the connected database with the information described in `config/bathysphere.yml`.
+Testing populates the connected database with the information described in `oceanics-io-www/public/assets/bathysphere.yml`.
 The default entities are semi-fictitious and won't suit your needs.
 Use them as examples to make your own.

-Find an entry like this and make a copy, replacing it with your own information:
+Find an entry like this and make a copy, replacing it with your information:

 ```yaml
 kind: Providers